Does this test have other names?

-A urine test alone is not typically used to diagnose diabetes.
-Other tests that are
+A urine test alone is not typically used to screen for or diagnose diabetes.
+Other

-used to diagnose diabetes or monitor blood glucose include blood glucose testing and
+tests that are used to screen for or diagnose diabetes or monitor blood glucose include

-an A1C blood test.
-Also, because heart health is so closely tied to diabetes, regular
+blood glucose and A1c blood testing.
+Because heart health is so closely tied to diabetes,

 What do my test results mean?

-Typically, urine glucose testing involves checking the color of a test strip to see
+Urine glucose testing involves checking the color of a test strip to see if your glucose

 How is this test done?

-A healthcare provider will usually test your urine glucose only if a blood test cannot
+A healthcare provider will usually test your urine glucose only if a blood test can't

 If you need to self-monitor urine glucose levels, your healthcare provider will likely